 Here is the scary part.
-Penalties for tariffs provision violations can come about in one of two ways.
+Penalties for tariff provision violations can come about in one of two ways.
 Either a company will overcharge for its services, or it will undercharge.
-An entity which charges fees not matching the rate in their tariff will be on the hook for a civil infraction.
-But that's not all: there's also a resulting penalty of up to $100,000.00 for each of individual violation.
+An entity that charges fees not matching the rate in their tariff will be on the hook for a civil infraction.
+But that's not all: there's also a resulting penalty of up to $100,000.00 for each individual violation.
 The U.S government has criminal penalties for tariff violations.
-Each violation can include a fine oreven a prison sentence for up to two years.
+Each violation can include a fine or even a prison sentence for up to two years.
 Now you understand the importance of a tariff, and how the lack of one can incriminate a mover.
 Some companies might trick the customer into thinking that they have a discount.
 In actuality, they are being charged MORE with hidden fees.
-The CPUC and USDOT use utility enforcement to find rogue movers to fine and close down.
+The CPUC and USDOT use utility enforcement to find rogue movers to find and close down.
 These organizations encourage reporting complaints of any mover with licensing issues.

 9. What are the Penalties for Tariff Violations?

 10. The Value of Having a Moving Tariff for Your Moving Company

 A moving and storage tariff provides lots of value to a moving company.
 By having set prices, a company is able to keep track of what it sells to customers.
 Failing to have a tariff sets your moving company up for failure in the long run.
 The DOT will find out about it and impose large fines on you.
 The bottom line: acquiring a tariff as soon as possible will make your company more efficient.
 Also, you'll be more protected when it comes to competing in the moving industry.